rafaelgirotti/cs50temp/README.md

 # cs50temp

-My codes for the CS50s problem sets.
-This is my first repo, I'm just trying it out.
+My codes for the CS50x problem sets.
+This is my first repository on GitHub, supposed to be only used as test.